 - Acupuncture and acupressure (see the PDQ summary on Acupuncture for more information).

 - Relaxation methods: Guided imagery and hypnosis are relaxation techniques that have been studied and shown to be helpful in anticipatory nausea and vomiting.

 Radiation Therapy and Nausea and Vomiting

-Radiation therapy may also cause nausea and vomiting, especially in patients who are undergoing radiation to the GI tract (particularly the small intestine and stomach) or brain.
-The risk for nausea and vomiting increases as the dose of radiation and area being irradiated increase.
-Nausea and vomiting associated with radiation therapy usually occurs one-half hour to several hours after treatment.
-Symptoms may improve on days the patient does not undergo radiation therapy.
+Radiation therapy may cause nausea and vomiting, especially in patients who are receiving radiation therapy to the gastrointestinal tract, liver, or brain.
+The risk for nausea and vomiting increases as the dose of radiation and the size of the area being treated increase.
+Nausea and vomiting caused by radiation therapy usually occur one-half hour to several hours after treatment.
+Patients may have fewer symptoms on days they do not have radiation therapy.